AWG Secular 12 Step Self-Esteem Group 🚀

 Share questions:

-- Does being in a state of overwhelm ever make you feel like you are in conflict with your own values?
+- Does being in a state of overwhelm ever make you feel like you are in conflict with your values?
 Please describe.

-- Do you ever feel like acting on your values is what led to you being in a state of overwhelm?
+- Do you ever feel like acting on your values is actually what led to you being in a state of overwhelm?
 Can you share an example, either real or hypothetical?

 - How do you cope with feeling like you're in conflict with your own values when you're overwhelmed?